Araucariaceae: Description

 The leaves can be small, needle-like, and curved, or they can be large, broadly ovate, and flattened.
 They are spirally arranged, persistent, and usually have parallel venation.

 Like other conifers, they produce cones.
-Each tree can have both male and female cones (monoecious) or they can have only male or female cones (dioecious).
+Each tree can have both male and female cones (monoecious) or, more commonly, they can have only male or female cones (dioecious).

 Male cones are among the largest among all conifer cones, on average.
 They are cylindrical and drooping, somewhat resembling catkins.
-They are borne singly on the tips of branches or the axils of leaves.
+They are borne singly on the tips of branches or in the axils of leaves.
 They contain numerous sporophylls arranged in whorls or spirals.
 Each has four to 20 elongated pollen sacs attached to the lower surface at one end.
 The pollen grains are round and do not possess wings or air sacs.

 Female cones are also very large.
 They are spherical to ovoid in shape and borne erect on thick, short shoots at branch tips.
 The numerous bracts and scales are either fused to each other or separate for half of their lengths.
 The scales almost always bear only one seed on its upper surface, in contrast to two in true pines (family Pinaceae).
 They are very large, among the largest seeds among conifers.
 They are dispersed by wind, usually using wing-like structures.
 On maturity, the female cones detach and fall to the ground.
 Due to their size, they can cause serious injuries if they hit a person.
 The cones of the bunya bunya, Araucaria bidwillii, for example, weigh up to 10 kg, about the size and weight of a large pineapple.
 They can drop from heights of 23 m.